-Appendix A: Reasons to request information required under Annex VIII of REACH

-This decision is based on the examination of the testing proposals you submitted.

-1. In vivo mammalian alkaline comet assay

-Under Annex VIII Section 8.4., column 2 of REACH, the performance of an appropriate in vivo somatic cell genotoxicity study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII.

-Your dossier contains positive results for the in vitro mammalian cell micronucleus test which raise the concern for chromosomal aberrations.
+Appendix A: Reasons to request information required under Annex VIII of REACH This decision is based on the examination of the testing proposals you submitted.
+1. In vivo mammalian alkaline comet assay Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH.
+Your dossier contains positive results for the in vitro mammalian chromosome aberration test (OECD TG 473; 2011) which raise the concern for chromosomal aberrations.
 1.1.
-Information provided to fulfil the information requirement

-You have submitted a testing proposal for an In vivo mammalian erythrocyte micronucleus test to be performed with the Substance.
+Information provided to fulfil the information requirement You have submitted a testing proposal for an In vivo mammalian bone marrow chromosome aberration test to be performed with the Substance.
 ECHA requested your considerations for alternative methods to fulfil the information requirement for Genetic toxicity in vivo.
 You provided your considerations concluding that there were no alternative methods which could be used to adapt the information requirement(s) for which testing is proposed.
 ECHA has taken these considerations into account.
 ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern identified in vitro.
 1.2.
-Test selection

-According to the ECHA Guidance R.7a, Section R.7.7.6.3, the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) or the mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) or the mammalian bone marrow chromosomal aberration test ("CA test", OECD TG 475) are suitable to follow up a positive in vitro result on chromosomal aberration if the Substance or its metabolite(s) will reach the target tissue.
+Test selection According to the ECHA Guidance R.7a, Section R.7.7.6.3, the in vivo mammalian alkaline comet assay ("comet assay", OECD TG 489) or the in vivo mammalian erythrocyte micronucleus test ("MN test", OECD TG 474) or the in vivo mammalian bone marrow chromosomal aberration test ("CA test", OECD TG 475) are suitable to follow up a positive in vitro result on chromosomal aberration if the Substance or its metabolite(s) will reach the target tissue.
+However, based on the information provided in the dossier, it appears that the Substance is highly reactive and undergoes rapid transformation.
+Therefore, there is a concern for chromosomal aberrations at the initial site of contact tissues, which cannot be evaluated by performing an OECD TG 475 (or OECD TG 474) since these studies only measure effects in the bone marrow (distant tissue).
+The comet assay is suitable to follow up the positive in vitro result for chromosomal aberrations.
+Moreover, it enables the generation of information regarding potential genotoxic effects at the site of contact.
+Therefore, the comet assay is the most appropriate follow-up test for the Substance.

-However, based on the information provided in the dossier, the genotoxic effect observed in the in vitro mammalian cell micronucleus test (2018) is observed only without metabolic activation; this means that the genotoxic effect is due to the parent compound (and not to the metabolites).
-In the in vivo follow up study, the potential effect of the parent (non-metabolised) substance on target tissue(s) can be detected in the comet assay, as site of contact tissues are analysed in this assay.
-On the contrary, the two other in vivo tests, i.e. OECD TG 474 and 475, may not detect the effect of the parent substance as it cannot be ruled out that only the metabolite(s) reaches the bone marrow (i.e. the target organ of these tests).
-Therefore, the in vivo comet assay is the most appropriate follow-up test for the Substance.

 1.3.
-Specification of the study design

-According to the test method OECD TG 489, the test must be performed in rats.
+Specification of the study design According to the test method OECD TG 489, the test must be performed in rats.
 Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.